PDC Advocate | Marketing Coach to Physicians

-Xavier LeMond is an Executive Business Coach to Independent Physicians and Sole Practitioners.
+Xavier LeMond is a Marketing & Business Coach to DPC Physicians and Practitioners.
 Specifically, he helps his clients to:

-* Make their vocation more personally fulfilling and rewarding.
+* Find their vocation more personally fulfilling and rewarding.

-* Achieve a better work / life balance.
+* Enjoy a better work / life balance.

-He’s on a mission to help physicians strengthen their practices to provide better healthcare coverage and believes they are the true backbone of our country’s health services.
-His goal is to help them be as successful as possible.
+He’s on a mission to advance Direct Primary Care across the country and strengthen DPC practices in order to provide better healthcare coverage.
+His goal is to help practitioners be as successful as possible.

 “I assist physicians in navigating the US healthcare coverage landscape for their practices by helping them develop better business intuition and leading them to think from different perspectives.